mrfdev/1MB/Resources/Documentation/Discord/mining-pyro-mining.md

 # Thralls
 Thralls are little creatures that spawn when mining certain ores.
 Killing these will give you anger progress and progress towards unlocking the correct requiums.
 There is a 2 minute cooldown between finding thralls.

+# pro tip
+If you are mining, keep an eye on the items that drop, they might be special pyro mining items.
+Which as per the info above, you can use to benefit your gameplay.

+There is official documentation, but it's very unclear if this is for version 4.5 or 5 or 3.1 .. it might be incomplete, outdated, or stuff for the future, i really can't tell. https://pyrotempus.gitbook.io/pyro-plugins/pyromining/features/vessels

+# Game Types
+Custom worlds are disabled
+Game types are disabled
+Earned-worlds worlds are disabled

+It's enabled in
+/end
+/nether
+/general
+/wild

+In the nether you can also mine nether quartz ore

+# SILK TOUCH
+you can silk touch deepslate ore, and place it later, and then mine it without silk touch .. if you want instant /mine stats 'exp' then dont use silk touch, or make sure to place the ores down later